Skac44/YT-Downloader-with-UI/README.md

 ## System Requirements
 - OS (if you want to download directly, any version can be created by compiling the code on your machine to an executable): Windows (tested on Windows 10/11)
 - Python: 3.8+
+- FFmpeg: Required for audio conversion (must be in system PATH)

 ## Dependencies:
 - See requirements.txt